iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

         cnn-96
 ```

-`--rev` can be used for tags as well.
+The `--rev` option can be used for tags as well.

 ```dvc
 $ dvc exp list origin --rev baseline-experiment